Menstrual Changes

 • Vitamin E: For hot flashes or swollen breasts

 6. Talk to you about your sleep and physical activity – getting enough of each can help keep your periods regular.
-Your provider may also suggest some alternative therapies such as acupuncture and/or yoga to provide some relief from pre-menstrual symptoms.
+Your provider may also suggest some alternative therapies such as acupuncture and/or yoga to provide relief from pre-menstrual symptoms.

 Taking Care of Yourself